tony-aw/tinycodet/README.md

 function, as provided in
 <https://milesmcbain.com/posts/hacking-r-library-paths/>.
 The
 `force_libPaths()` function does allow forcing R to only use the library paths exactly as specified by the user.
-This allows for very easy project isolation by giving every project its own specific library.
+Running this function at the start of every script in a project allows for very easy and light-weight project isolation.

 Example: